 Flex: Medium but almost leaning towards medium/stiff.
 The demo model was a little stiffer but the production model will be softer so we say medium flex.
 It’s pretty easy to butter and play around with.
-Also the camber at the tip/tail make for a good snappy return.
+Also, the camber at the tip/tail makes for a good snappy return.

 Jibbing: Not a strong jibber but you can hit a box or two with the Raven.

 Pipe: Really fun pipe board that holds an edge very well and it’s also forgiving.
 If you size up it could be a bit awkward throwing it around.
-But for the average rider who sizes normal its more of a confidence inspiring ride for those that want to get better in the pipe.
+But for the average rider who sizes normally its more of a confidence-inspiring ride for those that want to get better in the pipe.
 The accomplished technical rider might want more though.

 Jumps: There is decent spring but it’s not a standout.
 The Raven feels more snappy though than the discontinued lotus and it has much better park performance as well.